codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/environment-deployments.md

 ## Using multiple pipelines for deployments

 Having a single pipeline that deals with all deployment environments can work great with a small team.
-As an organization grows and the pipeline is getting additional steps, it becomes very hard to use pipeline conditionals to enable/disable specific steps.
+As an organization grows, and the more steps are added to the pipeline, it becomes very hard to use conditions to enable/disable specific steps in pipelines.

-With Codefresh you can create as many pipelines as you want for a single project.
+With Codefresh, you can create as many pipelines as you want for a single project.
 It is therefore very easy to employ different simple pipelines for specific purposes instead of working with a complex monolithic pipeline.

 In our example we will create two pipelines:

-1. The "staging" pipeline performs linting and security scans in the source code before creating the docker image
+1. The "staging" pipeline performs linting and security scans in the source code before creating the Docker image
-1. The "production" pipeline is running integration tests *after* the creation of the Docker image.
+1. The "production" pipeline runs integration tests *after* the creation of the Docker image

 Here is how the staging pipeline looks: